glowkeeper/P3D/docs/labs/week1Session1.md

 ### C++ IDE

-A C++ IDE will allow you to complete the first two weeks of the module, which _may_ form part of your final assessment.
+A C++ IDE will allow you to complete the first two weeks of the module, which creates the technical foundations for much of the work that follows.
+Additionally, the material introduced in weeks one and two _may_ form part of your final assessment.

 If you already have a favourite IDE and you can compile and run C++ programs and redirect their output to a file, then you are good to go - the expectation is that you will write a C++ program, then do something like this: